SwagathchandranS/Coding_challenges/README.md

 ### Challenge Overview:

-#### Provide a detailed overview of the coding challenge.

-Problem Statement: Clearly state the problem to be solved.
 Input/Output Format: Specify the format of the input data and the expected output.
 Constraints: Outline any constraints or limitations on the solution.
 Example Cases: Include examples to illustrate the problem.